 There are a few ways students can purchase a cap and gown.

-- Visit the lower level of The University Store during regular store hours through May 16.
+- Visit the lower level of The University Store during regular store hours between March 22 and May 15.

 - Stop by Cap and Gown Distribution over commencement weekend.